eNMS-automation/eNMS/README.md

 ## 2. Network visualization

-Once created, eNMS can display your network:
-- geographically on a 2D or 3D world map (with the tile layer of your choice: Open Street Map, Google Map...)
-- logically with a force-based algorithm (`d3.js`).
+Once created, eNMS can display your network on a world map with either the Google Map or the Open Street Map tile layers.
+Each device is displayed on the map at its GPS coordinates.
+Colocated devices can be grouped into geographical sites (campus, dacacenter, ...), and displayed logically with a force-directed layout.
 You can click on a device to display its properties or start a Web SSH terminal session.

 Geographical View                             |  Logical View